 All employees and officers, under the Confidential Information and Invention Assignment Agreement signed when they joined the Company, and all directors, must maintain the confidentiality of confidential information entrusted to them by the Company or its suppliers or customers or partners, except when disclosure is authorized by the Company or required by laws, regulations or legal proceedings.
 As more fully described in the Confidential Information and Invention Assignment Agreement, "confidential information" includes, but is not limited to, non-public information that might be of use to competitors of the Company, or harmful to the Company or its customers, suppliers or partners if disclosed.
 Whenever feasible, employees, officers and directors should consult the Compliance Officer or outside counsel if they believe they have a legal obligation to disclose confidential information.

 Each employee, officer and director must deal fairly with the Company's customers, suppliers, partners, service providers, competitors, officers, employees and anyone else with whom he or she has contact in the course of performing his or her job.
-None should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
+No one should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair dealing practice.
 Stealing proprietary information, misusing trade secret information that was obtained without the owner's consent, or inducing such disclosures by past or present employees of other companies is prohibited.